 - PissedConsumer is a website to post a review.

 - Company website Reviews.
 Many of the websites have a procedure to write a review.
 These reviews are often informative.

 2. Legal Actions.
-This is the most costly remedy and can be very successful.
+This is the costliest remedy and can be very successful.
 Most states have laws that prohibit misleading advertising.
 A sample of the deceptive trade practice in Nevada is representative.

 If you are over 60 relating to certain situations some States allow punitive damages, and in some instances allow attorney fees to be recovered.
 Whenever attorney fees are recoverable, there are often attorneys that will take the case on a contingency fee basis (no attorney fees unless there is a recovery and then only from the recovery proceeds).

 A search of the federal district court and appellate cases involving a company, a specific product, or a business practice can be made on Pacer (Public Access to Court Records.)
 This is a fee-based service.

 3. Legislative Actions.
 There are legislative actions that can be taken if there are insufficient laws that provide protection against unfair business practices.
 Although this is primarily a State law matter, the federal government may have some oversight.
 The names and addresses of the State legislators are posted on the State government pages.
 For example, in Nevada the names and addresses of the state legislators can be obtained.

 There are hundreds of Political Action Committees that pool funds and direct those funds to support various political candidates and issues.

 4. Professional Organizations.
 There are many professional organizations that regulate the businesses, people, and products or services.
 There are too many to list, but they can be found by performing an internet search of the type or category of the products sold or services rendered.

 The members of these organizations are the very people with whom you have a dispute.
 As such they are seriously biased against your interests.
 On the other hand, if one of their members is in violation of their ethics laws, the Organization could be very helpful in assisting with a resolution.